dpdanpittman/informal/README.md

 ## Setting up a DNS Server

-_Disclaimer: Some of the basic setup instructions, such as creating a GPG key and setting up an instance on Vultr, were sourced from the web and slightly modified for the purposes of this documentation._
+_Disclaimer: Some of the basic setup instructions, such as creating a GPG key and setting up an instance on Vultr, were sourced from the web and slightly modified for the purposes of this documentation.
+ChatGPT was used to format the documentation in this repository._

 ### Github Configuration